 International students can travel to Canada under current restrictions as long as the following requirements are met:

 You must have proof of a negative molecular Covid-19 test taken within 72 hours of the start of your travels

 You must have a valid student visa, known as a study permit, or a letter of introduction that shows you were approved for a study permit

 You must be attending a designated learning institution (DLI) with a Covid-19 readiness plan approved by its province or territory

-Upon arrival in Canada, you must quarantine for 14 days, even if you have a negative test.
+If you are not fully vaccinated, you must quarantine for 14 days upon arrival in Canada, even if you have a negative test.

 You can check if your university is a designated learning institution using this search tool from the Canadian government.